 Several of the MRO science instrument generate radiated emissions in the Electra UHF receive band, which lead to degradation in the Electra receive thresholds presented in Section 5.2.
-The EMI impact to Electra performance was observed to be 6.4 - 7.3 dB degradation in link threshold for the 8k, 32k, and 128k coded return link data rates utilized during support to the Phoenix Lander in 2008.
-However, at this point EMI degradation has only been assessed at 401.585626 MHz (Channel 0 in the Proximity-1 specification) and only at these three data rates.
+The EMI impact to Electra performance was observed to be ~7 dB degradation in link threshold for the 8k, 32k, and 128k coded return link data rates utilized during support to the Phoenix Lander in 2008 and in ongoing support to the Opportunity rover, both of which operate at a fixed return link frequency of 401.585626 MHz (Channel 0 in the Proximity-1 specification).